Devizes: Emergency services

 Devizes is policed by Wiltshire Police, who have their headquarters on London Road in the town.
 Policing of Devizes was the responsibility of the City of Salisbury Police until Wiltshire Constabulary was founded in 1839 under the County Police Act 1839.
 It was the first county police force founded in the country, hence its motto 'Primus et Optimus – The First and The Best'.
 The force is one of the largest employers in the town.

 The headquarters site also houses the emergency control centre for police services in the county, in a building opened in 2003 by the Wiltshire Emergency Services partnership as a centre for all three emergency services, but since 2013 used only by the police.
 The headquarters building has housed the office of the Wiltshire Police and Crime Commissioner since the creation of that post in 2012.
 Wiltshire Air Ambulance was based at the police headquarters site until 2018.

 Healthcare and ambulance response services in Devizes are provided by the National Health Service.
 South Western Ambulance Service have an ambulance station in Devizes.

 Fire and rescue services in Devizes are provided by Dorset and Wiltshire Fire and Rescue Service, who have a fire station with a retained staff.
 They also have a training centre on the Hopton industrial estate.

 Sport

 Each year at Easter the 125 mi Devizes to Westminster International Canoe Marathon is held on a course between Devizes and Westminster in London.
 First contested in 1948, the event was one of the first to be included on the international race calendar when marathon canoeing gained worldwide popularity in the 1960s.

-The local association football (soccer) team is Devizes Town F.C. who play in the Wiltshire Football League.
+The local association football (soccer) team is Devizes Town F.C. who play in the Western League.

-The local rugby union team is Devizes R.F.C. founded in 1876, known as the 'Saddlebacks' (after the Wessex Saddleback), who play in the Regional 2 South Central League.
+The local rugby union team is Devizes R.F.C. founded in 1876, known as the 'Saddlebacks' (after the Wessex Saddleback), who play in the Counties 1 Tribute Southern South (Level 7) League.

 Devizes Cricket Club, founded in 1850, play in the Premier tier of the West of England Premier League.
 The ladies team was founded in 2013.

 Devizes Hockey Club plays in the Premier 1 Hockey League.